agentic-community/openapi-to-mcp/README.md

 1. **Sensitive Data in OpenAPI Specs**: Ensure that your OpenAPI specifications do not contain sensitive data such as real API keys, passwords, or personally identifiable information (PII) when testing with cloud-based LLM providers.

-2. **Use Local Models for Sensitive Data**: If your OpenAPI specifications contain sensitive information, consider using locally hosted LLM models instead of cloud-based providers to maintain data privacy.
+2. **Use Local Models for Sensitive Data**: If your OpenAPI specifications contain sensitive information, consider using locally hosted LLM models instead of third party model providers to maintain data privacy.

 3. **Security Testing of Generated Code**: Always thoroughly review and test the generated MCP server code for security vulnerabilities before deploying to production.
 This includes:
    - Input validation and sanitization